reedmaxwell/EcoSLIM/README.md

 To run you will need to have a completed *ParFlow* simulation and an *EcoSLIM* input file that must be named `slimin.txt` and follow the format described below.
 Note that the slim input file does not need to be co-located with the ParFlow simulation.

-To run simply execute `EcoSLIM.exe` from the directory that contains the `slimin.txt` input file.
+To run simply execute the `EcoSLIM.exe` binary in the directory that contains the `slimin.txt` input file.

 Refer to the *Examples* directory described below for example workflows